 Based in Brussels, we use our knowledge, expertise and network to help our clients grow, innovate, and build effective relationships with public authorities in Europe.

-Jean-François Furnémont has an M.A. in Journalism and Communication Studies at the Université Libre de Bruxelles (ULB), a B.A. in International Relations and European policy at the Université de Liège (ULG) and a B.A. in Public Finances at the Université Catholique de Louvain (UCL).
-Former freelance journalist specialized in politics and former spokesman of a political party, he is the author of several political biographies.
+Jean-François has an M.A. in Journalism and Communication Studies at the Université Libre de Bruxelles (ULB), a B.A. in International Relations and European policy at the Université de Liège (ULG) and a B.A. in Public Finances at the Université Catholique de Louvain (UCL).
+Former freelance journalist and former spokesman of a political party, he is the author of several political biographies.

 He has been the Deputy DG (2003-2014) and the DG (2003-1014) of the audiovisual media regulatory authority (CSA) of the French speaking Community in Belgium.
 He has also been involved in the Board of the European Platform of Regulatory Authorities (EPRA) as vice-Chairman (2008-2011) and as Chairman (2011-2014).

-Marc Janssen has a PhD in political science from the University of California, Los Angeles – UCLA, a BA at the Université Libre de Bruxelles in Journalism & Communication, and a MA in political science from the Maxwell School of Citizenship & Public Affairs at Syracuse University, New York.
+Marc has a PhD in political science from the University of California, Los Angeles – UCLA, a BA at the Université Libre de Bruxelles in Journalism & Communication, and a MA in political science from the Maxwell School of Citizenship & Public Affairs at Syracuse University, New York.
 He has been a Teaching Fellow at UCLA, at the Center for American Politics and Public Policy in Washington, DC and at the University of Kent – Brussels School of International Studies.

 He was spokesperson and a senior advisor to the Deputy Prime Minister of Belgium from 1994 to 1999, overseeing the communication department.
-Member of the Board of the Belgian Public Radio and Television (RTBF) from 2004 to 2007, he was appointed, at the end of 2007, for a five-year term to the presidency of CSA, the regulatory authority for television and radio in French-speaking Belgium.
-He was of Chairman of REFRAM, the 27-member network of media regulators in French-speaking Europe, Africa and North America in 2011 and 2012.
+Member of the Board of the Belgian Public Radio and Television (RTBF) from 2004 to 2007, he was appointed, at the end of 2007, for a five-year term to the presidency of the audiovisual media regulatory authority in French-speaking Belgium (CSA).
+He was of Chairman of REFRAM, the network of media regulators in French-speaking Europe, Africa and North America in 2011 and 2012.